The Masterplan Review

 The Masterplan 8

-Utilizing a top-down perspective akin to Hotline Miami, the game sets you in the midst of the 1970’s, using inspiration from iconic heist and gangster films.
-The opening sequence sets the mood, as the main character in the game is fallen on hard times, and must find his way out of prison.
+Utilizing a top-down perspective akin to Hotline Miami, the game sets you in the midst of the 1970s, using inspiration from iconic heist and gangster films.
+The opening sequence sets the mood, as the main character has fallen on hard times and must find his way out of prison.
 The Masterplan allows for total freedom on how to handle any situation, although I found myself casing the joint before deciding to pull out the firearms.
 Do you eliminate innocent civilians that are in the wrong place at the wrong time, or do you try and limit the body count?

 Heists become more complex and harder to pull off as you progress through the game.
 Unlocking additional locations requires finding notes during previous heists.
 Starting with simplistic and small locales, such as a bar and the kiosk, means you won't be able to retire to a tropical island anytime soon.
 Saving up money allows you to purchase additional goons or equipment.
 Running out of ammunition isn't the end to your life of crime either.
 As long as you move fast, you can successfully pull off the heists without anyone realizing your guns aren't loaded.
 You can even use a toy gun to hold people up!